-The Health and Safety (Display Screen Equipment) Regulations 1992 define an employer’s responsibility to provide a workstation assessment (DSE assessment) for anyone working regularly at a workstation.
+The Health and Safety (Display Screen Equipment) Regulations 1992 define an employer’s responsibility to provide a DSE assessment for anyone working regularly at a workstation.

-As modes of work change along with new technology, the revised regulations now incorporate the use of laptops, mobile phones, tablets and notebooks along with new working practices if habitually used as part of regular work.
+As modes of work change along with new technology, the revised regulations now incorporate the use of laptops, mobile phones, tablets and notebooks.
+New working practices such as hybrid working annd hot desking are also included.

-A workstation assessment minimises risks to DSE users by ensuring workstations are risk assessed and that appropriate measures are taken in order to reduce any risk.
+A DSE assessment minimises risks to DSE users by ensuring workstations are set up properly and appropriately for the user.

 Aside from being a legal requirement, an assessment, carried out by a competent assessor, can help combat work-related injuries such as Repetitive Strain Injury, postural problems and musculoskeletal disorders.